 Chrys Mollett – DECEMBER – Owner of Aeolian Harp Music relocated to Manzanita Arts Emporium, music teacher, writer, poet, events coordinator, and more, Chrys has worked with writers and poets for years on various projects and her work has been published in several anthologies and collections.
 She is working on a nonfiction book based on historical figures from our region.
 She facilitates and organizes the open mic for writers, musicians, and listeners at in Downtown Angels Camp every 2nd-4th Saturday at 6:30.
-Open Mic Current location: First Saturday of every month–Center for Creativity in San Andreas– 2nd-4th Saturdays of every month at Manzanita Arts Emporium.
-Call ahead for times and schedules: 209-728-6171
+Open Mic Current location: First Saturday of every month–at the Center for Creativity in San Andreas– 2nd-4th Saturdays of every month at Manzanita Arts Emporium.
+Call ahead for times and schedules: 209-728-6171 or 728-1439.

 Behind the Scenes: